Some facts about the trip:

 - Crossing the Line: It was the first time we entered the southern hemisphere and we did that on foot.
 Well, basically we did 🙂

 - The Grande Nigeria Drinking Club, in short GNDC.
-I think, it was during the second week on sea, when we decided to establish that club, inspired by a travel report of someone who had a similar journey on another Grimaldi ship, the Grande Angola (https://amzn.to/2XORHtY).
+I think, it was during the second week on sea, when we decided to establish that club, inspired by a travel report of someone who had a similar journey on another Grimaldi ship, the Grande Angola (link to travel report).
 Seeing the same people every day in an environment like that makes you get really close to them.
 While we were having our GNDC meetings on deck, we spent the time watching sunsets together, analyzing stars and sharing intimate thoughts not only with each other but also with some of the crew members.
 I really enjoyed these moments especially considering the different ages, life backgrounds and languages.

 - Flying fish and DOLPHINS!!
 So cool!
 Not more to say about that 🙂